Introduction To Camera Controls. How To Use f/Stops, Shutter Speeds & ISO To Control Exposure.

 Balancing the intensity with the duration is exactly the technique you will use to properly exposure your images.
 You can use an intense light (large aperture) to expose your sensor quickly, or you can use a dim light (small aperture) and expose it over a longer period of time.
 The exposure will be the same as long as the settings are proportional.

-Most of today’s cameras have light meters built into them making it relatively easy to properly expose your images.
+Today’s cameras have light meters built into them making it relatively easy to properly expose your images.
 When you look through your viewfinder and press the shutter release button halfway you should see either a needle that moves up an down or lights that move and/or change color as you look from a bright scene to a dark scene.
 Make sure your camera is on before you try this.
 Some cameras have an on/off switch, others turn on when you pull back on the film advance lever.

 Depending on your particular camera you will move your aperture and shutter speeds so that the needles line up, the green light comes on, or the needle lines up between the plus and minus signs.
 On some cameras the meter will tell you where to set the shutter speed based on the film speed and the aperture you have selected.
 This process takes a little practice but you will soon find yourself getting very comfortable with it.

 On digital cameras the meter is represented by a series of lines with markings indications -3, -2, -1, 0, +1, +2, +3.
 You’ll notice smaller lines in between the numbered lines representing 1/3 stops.
 Pressing the shutter release 1/2 way will engage the meter and you’ll see a small mark somewhere on the scale.
 Adjusting your aperture and/or shutter speed so that the indicator moves to the 0 will give you a proper exposure.
+If the indicator disappears press the shutter halfway down again to reactivate it.
+It will typically only stay on for a few seconds to conserve battery strength.

 Once you have determined a basic exposure such as f/8 at 1/250th of a second you can vary the aperture and shutter speeds proportionally and maintain the proper exposure.
 This will allow you to control how your photographs look.
 For example: Imagine you are at a race track.
 You want to photograph the cars so that they are sharp in order to read the details.
 This means you need a fast shutter speed such as 1/1000th of a second.
 If your basic exposure was f/8 at 1/250th of a second you can move your shutter speed 2 stops to get 1/1000th of a second.
 You must then compensate for the increase in shutter speed by opening the aperture by 2 stops as well.
 This will balance the exposure.
 Your new exposure will be f/4 at 1/1000th of a second.